Asbestos in Army Barracks & Bases

 A person in a white hazardous materials suit works on a boiler

-While anyone who lived or worked on U.S. Army barracks or bases in the mid-20th century may have been exposed to asbestos, some Army personnel were at very high risk.
+Anyone who lived or worked on U.S. Army bases in the mid-20th century may have been exposed to asbestos fibers.

-Those who worked around asbestos-based products on a regular basis could easily breathe in or swallow stray asbestos fibers without realizing it.
+That said, those who worked around asbestos-containing products every day could easily breathe in or swallow stray fibers without realizing it.

 People most at risk of asbestos in Army barracks include: